rkrx/industrial-scale-rest-bridge/README.md

 ; marks the point, where the weight starts within the string. scale-response-start-index = 13

-; Omitting this value means "all remaining characters from the start index" scale-response-part-length = 7
+; Omitting this value means "all remaining characters from the start index". scale-response-part-length = 7

 ; The scale normally responds with a string, that contains the weight than could have a thousands separator.
 This value